 After booking plane tickets for the trip, we found accommodations.
 In most places, including Paris, we booked apartments rather than hotels in the cities we visited.
 These gave us more space than a hotel room, as well as access to a washing machine for our preschool kids.
 It also provided access to a kitchen, which we did use somewhat.

 Our basic itinerary involved quite a bit of walking, but could be scaled down/up depending on the family’s preferences.
 We had brought along a really good double stroller that was excellent on cobblestone, which was key to covering lots of ground.
-Kids do last much longer when they’re being pushed in a stroller (they were 3 and 5 years old, arguably old for a stroller, but oh well).
+When traveling with kids, they do last much longer when they’re being pushed in a stroller (they were 3 and 5 years old, arguably old for a stroller, but oh well).

 One thing to note is that we didn’t necessarily start with a grand plan day-by-day, but rather a loose outline that ended up changing based on rain, how tired we were, and other factors.
 We also got minor colds during the week, which affected things too.